Hives in Babies- Causes, Symptoms and Treatment

 2. Cold Water Baths :

-You can bath your baby with the cold water.
+You can bathe your baby with cold water.
 However, it is suggested that do not use very cold water as it may make your baby extremely uncomfortable and give your baby chills.
 Cold water baths help in washing away the allergens and also reducing the itching.
 Refrain from using fancy fragrant soap; instead, use any mild baby soap.
 Gently dry your baby with a soft towel, and you may apply any mild baby cream to soothe your baby’s skin.